 Mind ( Manas)

 Intelligence or reason (Buddhi)

-The word vrtti is derived from the Sanskrit word “vrt” which means to turn, or to revolve.
+The word vrtti is a Sanskrit word, “vrt” which means to turn, or to revolve.
 If we probe a bit deeper we find the essence of this word lies in one’s course of action or behaviour.
-Yoga is the way through which the restless mind is brought under control, enabling one’s life-energy to be directed into constructive channels.
+Yoga is the way through which one can have control on their restless mind, and enables one’s life-energy in the direction of constructive channels.

-The most common word or sound you here in Yoga is ‘AUM’.
+The most common word or sound you here in various stages of Yoga is ‘AUM’.
 Know more about the significance of chanting Aum.

 There are 8 stages of Yoga namely

 Withdrawal of the mind from the domination of the senses and exterior objects